Gaganub/Stock-Market-Prediction-using-Python/README.md

 ## Contact & Collaboration

-For partnership opportunities, technical inquiries, or investment discussions, please reach out through the repository's issue tracker or contact the development team directly.
-Or for any queries, mail me at gaganbiradar.21@icloud.com
+For any queries and issues, please email me at gaganbiradar.21@icloud.com